diehlpk/diehlpk.github.io/cv/index.md

 ##### Publications

 ###### In preparation
-1. A review for benchmark experiments for validation of peridynamic models, (submitted)
+1. A review for benchmark experiments for validation of peridynamic models, (accpeted)
 1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (submitted)
 1. Hybrid image processing approach for crack area detection and tracking using Digital Image Correlation results, (submitted)
 1. Robust finite element implementation for non-local fracture models
 1. Numerical verification of a state-based softening peridynamic model for small displacements: Deducing material parameters from classical linear theory
+1. Deploying Task-based Runtime Systems on Single Board Computer Clusters
+1. An overview for coupling finite elements with peridynamics

 ###### Journal articles
 1. P. Diehl, I. Tabiai, F. W. Baumann, D. Therriault, and M. Levesque, Long